-Sharpshooters from the Burnsville Police Department will conduct deer removals periodically at various parks between December 2019 and March 2020.
+Sharpshooters from the Burnsville Police Department will conduct deer removals periodically during winter of 2020-2021 at various parks between December and March.

 Parks will be open for normal activities, except on afternoons/evenings when deer removals are planned.
 When deer removals are planned, the park will be closed from 2 p.m. until sunrise the following morning.
 The City will post signs at all of the park’s designated public access points to notify park users of the closure.
 Due to uncertain weather conditions, this list will not be updated until a few hours prior to park closure.